Niqab banned in Tunisian government offices

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Tunis: Prime Minister Youssef Chahed decided on Friday to ban the niqab Muslim face covering for women in Tunisian government offices "for security reasons", his office said.

-It said Chahed signed a government circular "banning access to public administrations and institutions to anyone with their face covered... for security reasons".
+TUNIS: Tunisia’s premier on Friday banned the niqab Muslim face covering for women in government offices, citing security concerns after attacks in the North African country.
+Prime Minister Youssef Chahed signed a government circular “banning access to public administrations and institutions to anyone with their face covered... for security reasons,” his office said.

-The interior minister instructed police in February 2014 to step up supervision of the wearing of the niqab as part of anti-terrorism measures, to prevent its use as disguise or to escape justice.
+“We are for the freedom to dress (as one pleases), but today with the current situation and the terrorist threats in Tunisia and across the region we find justifications for this decision,” the league’s president Jamel Msallem told AFP.
+He said that the ban should be repealed as soon as “a normal security situation returns in Tunisia”.
+The niqab and other outward shows of Islamic devotion were not tolerated under the regime of longtime autocrat Zine El Abidine Ben Ali but have made a comeback since he was toppled in Tunisia’s 2011 revolution.
+After bloody attacks in 2015 that targeted security forces and tourists, there were calls in Tunisia to re-impose the ban.

-Tunis: Prime Minister Youssef Chahed decided on Friday to ban the niqab Muslim face covering for women in Tunisian government offices "for security reasons", his office said.

-It said Chahed signed a government circular "banning access to public administrations and institutions to anyone with their face covered... for security reasons".
+TUNIS: Tunisia’s premier on Friday banned the niqab Muslim face covering for women in government offices, citing security concerns after attacks in the North African country.
+Prime Minister Youssef Chahed signed a government circular “banning access to public administrations and institutions to anyone with their face covered... for security reasons,” his office said.